Starbucks Pumpkin Muffins (Copycat Recipe)

 8. Use a cookie scoop to fill each of the muffin tins with batter right to the top.

-9. Sprinkle a tablespoon of the topping mixture on the top of the muffin.
+9. Sprinkle a tablespoon of the topping mixture on the top of each muffin.

 10. Snip the tip off of the piping bag and squeeze two tablespoons of the cream cheese mixture into the center of the batter.